Year C (2022)

-Inspire music ministers to lead the assembly more effectively in the Liturgy of the Word with Living Liturgy™ for Music Ministers.
-Fresh content and a new team of contributors offer music ministers the spiritual preparation they need to be confident, strong leaders of sung prayer.
-The Liturgy of the Word, and particularly the psalm, will come alive in new ways for those involved in music ministry and the entire worshiping assembly.
-It is the perfect support tool for your parish music ministry.
+Inspire music ministers to more prayerfully lead the assembly with Living LiturgyTM for Music Ministers.
+Dynamic content and an engaging team of contributors offer music ministers the spiritual preparation they need to be confident, effective leaders of sung prayer.
+The Liturgy of the Word, and particularly the psalm, will come alive in new ways for the entire worshiping assembly.

-Living Liturgy™ for Music Ministersbegins with the First Sunday of Advent 2017 and includes the following:
+Living LiturgyTM for Music Ministers begins with the First Sunday of Advent 2021 and includes the following: